 - A legislative change that would allow farmers to use their farmer trucks for private snow plowing contracts. - A regulatory change to allow the personalization of "farmer" plates. - A regulatory change for oversize agricultural equipment.
 The current law requires flags at four corners of vehicles and equipment over 8 feet wide.
-Warning lights should also be allowed to be used as an alternative to flags since most new equipment has lights installed at its widest points. - Legislation that would allow UTV/gator-type vehicles to be used on the road as farm equipment, by farmers or farm workers. - A regulatory change that exempts DOT# for intrastate travel of vehicles 10,001 pounds or more.
+Warning lights should also be

+- allowed to be used as an alternative to flags since most new equipment has lights installed at its widest points. - Legislation that would allow UTV/gator-type vehicles to be used on the road as farm equipment, by farmers or farm workers. - A regulatory change that exempts DOT# for intrastate travel of vehicles 10,001 pounds or more.
 Historically, intrastate vehicles were exempt until 2016 when New Jersey adopted the Federal Motor Carriers Safety Administration Regulations without an exemption for the DOT requirement. - A regulatory change is recommended to allow the transportation of farm equipment up to 18ft wide on public roads without any special permit if the appropriate safety precautions are taken.
-Pennsylvania recently expanded their with limitations and NJ could mirror the Pennsylvania law.
+Pennsylvania recently expanded their with limitations and NJ could mirror the Pennsylvania law. - There is a need to review the current inability to register with NJMVC self-propelled sprayers that are used for hire.